thejackal360/OpenPelt-Public/paper.md

 system.

 # Statement of need
-Thermoelectric coolers (TECs) are semiconductor heat pumps used in various applications.
+Thermoelectric coolers (TECs) are semiconductor heat pumps used in various applications [@CHEIN20042207].
 For instance, when heat sinking and fans will not suffice in electronics cooling applications, a TEC can be used as an alternative.
 Similarly, TECs can be used to cool down mid-infrared LEDs for use in lasers and volatile organic compound